elgrove/blog/_posts/2021-12-01-lightsail-sucks.md

 And here's the rub - Lightsail isn't reliable!

 As I write this, users trying to reach [nflfunindex.com]() are being greeted with a Cloudflare error page with a 522 error code.
 I try to SSH into the box and the operation times out.
 I try to open Lightsail's own in-browser SSH tool and it returns a completely blank terminal with no cursor.
-According to AWS, the box is running, the CPU usage has consistently been in the 'sustainable zone' (side note: that's a zone that shouldn't even exist - I either have a vCPU to use or I don't).
+According to AWS, the box is running, the CPU usage has consistently been in the 'sustainable zone' (side note: that's a zone that shouldn't even exist.
+Either I have a vCPU to use or I don't).
 According to AWS, everything is fine.

+Thanks but no thanks, Jeff and Andy.
+I'll be sticking with Linode for my VPS needs from now on.